Key supplements for neuropathy including B vitamins, alpha-lipoic acid, and omega-3s.

 - Vitamin B6: Helps maintain the protective covering on nerve endings.
 However, excessive doses (above 200 mg per day) can lead to nerve damage, so it's crucial to stay within recommended limits.

-- Vitamin B12: A deficiency in B12 can lead to irreversible nerve damage.
+- B12 injections for neuropathy: A deficiency in B12 can lead to irreversible nerve damage.
 Supplementing with B12 is particularly beneficial for individuals with B12-related neuropathy.

 Sources of B Vitamins